I Got "Milk Bath Nails", The Understated Manicure Trend Taking Over Salons

 How do you achieve milk bath nails?

-You can totally DIY milk bath nails at home (more on that later), but I decided to pay a visit to Townhouse nail salon for a much longer-lasting gel polish.
-The technician, Jen, fashioned my nails into a short almond shape and proceeded to apply two fine coats of CND Shellac Nail Polish in White Wedding (though a regular polish is also available in this color if you'd prefer not to have gels).
+You can totally DIY milk bath nails at home (more on that later), but I decided to pay a visit to a nail salon for a much longer-lasting gel polish.
+The technician, Jen, fashioned my nails into a short almond shape and proceeded to apply two fine coats of CND Shellac Nail Polish in White Wedding.
 The first coat was so sheer, it was almost inconspicuous on each nail.
-However, the milky color came together beautifully once cured and the second coat applied.
+However, the milky colour came together beautifully once cured and the second coat was applied.

+If you're doing milk bath nails at home, Streets says that a good, even painting technique is imperative when applying sheer shades, but it's how you handle the bottle that counts the most.
+"Pre-painting, make sure you gently roll the nail polish between your hands for a few seconds," she says.
+"This will mix the polish without creating bubbles and ensure an even, streak-free coat of colour on application."
+Proper prep is also important to ensure the nail plate surface is clean and buffed so that colour application will be smooth.
+Consider a nail polish remover with acetone to remove any debris or oils from your nail bed, and a gentle buffer.

 Advertisement